 One of the best beaches on the eastern peninsula, Cockleshell Bay is becoming a popular hang-out and picnic destination, particularly during holidays.
 The bay's calm, clear water has also made this a favorite spot for swimmers.
-For refreshments, head to the Lion Rock Beach Bar, which serves tasty food and ice cold drinks.
+For refreshments, head to the Reggae Beach Bar & Grill, which serves tasty food and ice cold drinks.

-Cockleshell Bay is located on the southeastern tip of St. Kitts.
+Cockleshell Bay is located on the southeastern tip of St. Kitts directly across from the island of Nevis.
 The sandy white beach lies unmarred by large hotels and resorts, preserving its natural beauty.
 Lush vegetation covers the interior, while rolling hills seem to stretch on endlessly.
 The powder-white sand, along with stunning views of nearby Nevis, are additional draws to this secluded spot.

-Visitors will find this beach on the South East coast of St. Kitts.
-It's located near Royal St. Kitts Casino, which is located five and a half miles away, and it is one of the the area's interesting attractions.
+Beachgoers will find Cockleshell Bay on the South East coast of St. Kitts; the area is home to other attractions such as Royal St. Kitts Golf Club, which is five and a half miles to the northwest of this spot.

 |Royal St. Kitts Golf Club||Golf Course||5.4||NW||St. Kitts|